sdbip/mazikeen/README.md

 yarn install
 ```

-I have run it by opening the android folder in Android Studio and runnning from there.

-The following is supposed to work too, though it hasn't worked for me:
+Then run the following:

 ```
-react-native run-android
+npx react-native run-android
 ```

+You can also run by opening the android folder in Android Studio and runnning from there.

 ### iOS